spacepy/dbprocessing/sphinx/source/scripts.rst

 .. program:: coveragePlot

 Creates a coverage plot based on config file input.
-This script is useful for determining which files may be missing from a procesing chain.
+This script is useful for determining which files may be missing from a processing chain.

 .. option:: configfile The config file to read.